evenmn/lammps-simulator/docs/source/variables.rst

    sim.set_input_script("script.in", var1=v1, var2=v2, ..., varN=vN)

-Or one can store the variables in a dictionary and unpack it can calling the function:
+Or one can store the variables in a dictionary and unpack it when calling the function:

 .. code-block:: python